Connor Grey

-Connor Grey (born May 6, 1994) is an American professional baseball pitcher in the New York Mets organization.
+Connor Grey (born May 6, 1994) is an American professional baseball pitcher for the Gastonia Ghost Peppers of the Atlantic League of Professional Baseball.
+He is currently a phantom ballplayer, having spent five days on the New York Mets' active roster without appearing in a major league game.

 Career

 Arizona Diamondbacks

 Grey graduated from Frewsburg High School in Frewsburg, New York, in 2012.
 He attended St. Bonaventure University, where he played college baseball for the St. Bonaventure Bonnies.
 Grey posted a 4.12 earned run average (ERA) over four seasons.

-He was drafted by the Arizona Diamondbacks in the 20th round of the 2016 MLB Draft.
-He made his professional debut on June 20, 2016, for the Missoula Osprey.
-Grey played in the Diamondbacks' minor-league system from 2016 to 2019.
-On May 28, 2020, during a season in which Grey did not play with the MiLB season cancelled due to the COVID-19 pandemic, the Diamondbacks released him, making him a free agent.
+Grey was drafted by the Arizona Diamondbacks in the 20th round, with the 599th overall selection, of the 2016 Major League Baseball draft.
+He made his professional debut for the rookie–level Missoula Osprey, and was later promoted to the Low–A Hillsboro Hops, for whom he made 6 scoreless appearances.